 - Which goals you didn’t achieve last month and how to accomplish them in the next month?
 By the end of a month, you get an idea why you didn’t do certain tasks.
 And if it’s important for you, prioritize them for next month again with better insights from last month’s mistakes.

+See, how a bullet journal can help you even achieve your goals.
 When you use trackers, it’s easier to find out how much you are working on your goals each month.
 A monthly review page is important because it helps you where you stand with your goals.
 And make changes each month.
 That’s the whole point of bullet journaling, right?
 To have your whole life recorded and improved.

 tip#10. it’s ok if you don’t succeed with bullet journaling at first